Dynatrace-APAC/Workshop-DEM/Hands On 1 - Deploy Dynatrace OneAgent/README.md

 **Paste** the command into your terminal window and execute it.
 You’ll need to make the script executable before you can run it.

 **Note that you’ll need root access.**  You can use sudo to run the installation script.
-To do this, type one of the following commands into the directory where you downloaded the installation script.
+To do this, type the following command into the directory where you downloaded the installation script.

 Example: